 Diverse individuals and groups bring varied human characteristics to the School.

-Diversity includes, but is not limited to, differences in race, ethnicity, gender, sexual orientation, age, physical ability, national origin, socioeconomic class, marital status, religion and political thought.
+Diversity includes, but is not limited to, differences in race, ethnicity, gender, sexual orientation, age, physical ability, national origin, socioeconomic class, marital status, religion, political thought, and academic freedom.

 A diverse School provides for a diverse classroom setting, which facilitates exchange among individuals with different perspectives.
 The School will expose students to alternative viewpoints and will encourage critical thinking related to diversity, multicultural and global issues.
 In addition to ensuring that diversity is an emphasis in classes and curriculum, the School will work to ensure that diversity is reflected in student, administrator, faculty and staff recruitment, and in all of its activities, initiatives, programs and outreach.